VishwaSaranga/ITBNM-2211-0124_MiniProject_IT21053/README.md

 # ITBNM-2211-0124_MiniProject_IT21053
-⭕ This is the first Java project that I created as an individual project. <br>

 ⭕ Project Description <br>

 Road Tour Drafter is a Java mini-program designed for road trip planning with a focus on user roles and MVC architecture.
 This system has three user types, <br>